 From Wassmer, M. (2003).
 A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
 Masters Thesis, University of Colorado at Boulder.

-Average nameplate efficiencies of all Early Replacement qualifying equipment in Ameren PY3-PY4.

-Ibid.
+Based on Opinion Dynamics and Cadmus metering study of Ameren HVAC program participants; See ‘AIC HVAC Metering Study Memo FINAL 2_28_2018’.

 Same EER as Window AC recycling.
 Based on Nexus Market Research Inc, RLW Analytics, December 2005; “Impact, Process, and Market Study of the Connecticut Appliance Retirement Program: Overall Report.”

 If there is no central cooling in place but the incentive encourages installation of a new DMSHP with cooling, the added cooling load should be subtracted from any heating benefit.